Mendocino County Court Records

 Marriage licenses are issued by the Mendocino County Clerk's Office, not by the courts.
 Key details:

 Both parties must appear in person with a current photo ID.
 Appointments are encouraged — call (707) 234-6822.
-If a prior dissolution occurred within the last 90 days, a certified copy of the final judgment must be presented.
-Confidential marriages are not part of the public record; certified copies require an in-person appearance by a spouse with identification.
+If a prior dissolution occurred within the last 90 days, bring a certified copy of the final judgment.
+Confidential marriages are not part of the public record, and certified copies require an in-person appearance by a spouse with identification.

 Certified copies of vital records: